-It is advocated that the effect of chemical mutagenesis on seedling and pollen sterility with EMS (especially 0.7%) treatment is much more beneficial as compared to Colchicine and SA.
-0.4% Col. is effective for other agronomical characters and as per effectiveness, the rank is EMS>Col>SA.
-Hence, these chemical mutagens could be used as a means of improving the genetic background of Dianthus cultivar with desirable alleles for further improvement in seed yield and its component major traits.
+It is advocated that the chemical mutagenic action on seed germination behaviour and pollen sterility with EMS (0.7%) treatment is much more beneficial as compared to colchicine and sodium azide.
+Increase in colchicine concentration firstly gears up the germination at seedling stage, but they were not survived till maturity.
+For other biometrical traits, 0.4% colchicine dose was found to be most effective than the other mutagenic doses.
+Hence, these chemical mutagens and their respective doses can be useful to improve the genetic background of Dianthus cultivar, especially in seed yield and its component major traits.